 In 1999 a manufacturer called 47 labs released a 3000 USD amplifier called a gaincard.
-Although it got good reviews it caused a great deal of controversy because it was based around a pair of 5 USD LM series power amplifier IC's with a basic power supply.
-So a 3000 USD product had about 100 USD of parts inside.
-It is not unusual to find any audio equipment selling for at least 10x the parts cost today.
-Coming from an electronics background I regularly see equipment I would not pay the retail price for based on the grounds the build cost being so low in comparison.
-In that instance it it best to go the 2nd hand eBay route or build something similar.
+Although it got good reviews it caused a great deal of controversy because it was based around a pair of LM series power amplifier IC's with a fairly basic power supply.
+So a 3000 USD product had about 100 USD of parts inside so it was ripe to be reverse engineered by anyone with an electronics background.

 PCB vs Hard Wired